-Many Centres will be familiar with the previous IGCSE Sociology syllabus, 0495.
+Many Centres will be familiar with the previous Ordinary Level Sociology syllabus, 2251.
 The new syllabus differs from the syllabus it replaces in a number of respects, including the following:

-- The syllabus content has been updated to reflect contemporary developments in Sociology. - The syllabus content is more focused and streamlined, with fewer topics to choose between and greater emphasis on themes that stretch across all areas of Sociology, such as research methods, social stratification, culture and socialisation. - The coursework option and the alternative to coursework paper are no longer available.
-The examination for the new syllabus will consist of two written papers. - While methodology remains a central component of the new syllabus, there is no longer an examination paper devoted solely to this topic.
-Instead there will be one compulsory question on research methods as part of Paper One. - The syllabus has been made more compatible with the new GCE Advanced Subsidiary and Advanced Level (9699) syllabuses, as it is recognised that studying for the higher qualification will be seen as a logical progression for many of those candidates who are successful in the subject at IGCSE.
+- The syllabus content has been updated to reflect contemporary developments in Sociology. - The syllabus content is more focused and streamlined, with fewer topics to choose between and greater emphasis on themes that stretch across all areas of Sociology, such as research methods, social stratification, culture and socialisation. - The syllabus content has been divided into discrete units to facilitate different teaching approaches and to make clear the boundaries as well as the overlaps between different topic areas. - The syllabus has been made more compatible with the new GCE Advanced Subsidiary and Advanced Level (9699) Sociology syllabuses, as it is recognised that studying for the higher qualification will be seen as a logical progression for many of those candidates who are successful in the subject at Ordinary Level. - A compulsory question on research methods has been added to the examination in order to emphasise the importance of this topic as a foundation for understanding all other aspects of Sociology.

 It should be emphasised, however, that there is also much continuity with the previous syllabus.
-Topics that were popular with Centres in the past - e.g. social differentiation and inequality, power and authority, deviance and social control - have been included in the new syllabus content.
+Topics that were popular with Centres in the past - e.g. education, family, culture and socialisation, crime and deviance - have been included in the new syllabus content.
 Moreover, the importance of studying concepts, theories and evidence, as a key to understanding the purpose and value of sociological investigation, is retained as a central theme in the new syllabus.
 The examination will test broadly the same skills as before, though the nature of these skills is more clearly defined in the new syllabus.

 The new syllabus content is divided into eight study units.
 The examination consists of two written papers, each covering four study units.
-Paper One includes a compulsory question on research methods and so it is strongly recommended that candidates are encouraged to develop a good understanding of the subject content outlined in unit one (Methodology).
+Paper One includes a compulsory question on research methods and so it is strongly recommended that candidates are encouraged to develop a good understanding of the subject content outlined in Unit 1 (Methodology).
 Candidates should also study in detail at least two of the other three units that are examined in Paper One.